lostqubit/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

 Interactive browser game based on the popular "Tic-Tac-Toe" game.
-Built with JavaScript and various components of game created and managed with Factory Functions and Module Pattern.
+Built with JavaScript with various components of game created and managed entirely with Factory Functions and Module Pattern.

 live demo: https://lostqubit.github.io/Tic-Tac-Toe/